Cooperative Training of Fast Thinking Initializer and Slow Thinking Solver for Conditional Learning: Experiments

 \subsubsection{Network architecture}

 We start form learning the conditional distribution of an image given a category or class label.
 The category information is encoded as a one-hot vector.
-The network architecture of the model in this experiment is given as follows.
+The network architectures of the models in this experiment are given as follows.

-In the initializer, we can concatenate the one-hot vector $C_i$ with the latent noise vector $X$ sampled from ${\rm N}(0,I_d)$ as the input of the top-down ConvNet to build a conditional generator $g(X,C;\alpha)$.
+In the initializer, we can concatenate the one-hot vector $C$ with the latent noise vector $X$ sampled from ${\rm N}(0,I_d)$ as the input of the decoder $\Psi([X,C])$ to build a conditional generator $g(X,C;\alpha)$.
 The generator maps the input into image $Y$ by several layers of deconvolutions.
 We call this setting ``early concatenation''.
-(See Figure \ref{structure_initializer}(1) for an illustration.)
+See Figure \ref{structure_initializer}(1) for an illustration.
 We can also adopt an architecture with ``late concatenation'', where the concatenation happens in the intermediate layer of the initializer.
-Specifically, we can first sample the latent noise vector $X$ from Gaussian noise prior ${\rm N}(0,I_d)$, and then decode $X$ to an intermediate result with spatial dimension $b \times b$ by a decoder $\Psi(X;\psi)$, which is parameterized by $\psi$ and consists of several layers of deconvolutions with batch normalization \cite{ioffe2015batch} followed by ReLU non-linear transformation.
+Specifically, we can first sample the latent noise vector $X$ from Gaussian noise prior ${\rm N}(0,I_d)$, and then decode $X$ to an intermediate result with spatial dimension $b \times b$ by a decoder $\Psi_1(X)$.
+The decoder consists of several layers of deconvolutions, each of which is followed by batch normalization \cite{ioffe2015batch} and ReLU non-linear transformation.
 We then replicate the one-hot vector $C$ spatially and perform a channel concatenation with the intermediate output.
-After that, we generate the target image from the concatenated result by a generator $g(\Psi(X;\psi),C;\alpha)$ that performs several layers of deconvolutions.
-Batch normalization and ReLU layers are used between deconvolution layers and tanh non-linearity is added at the bottom layer.
-(See Figure \ref{structure_initializer}(2) for an illustration.)
+After that, we generate the target image $Y$ from the concatenated result $[\Psi_1(X),C]$ by another decoder $\Psi_2([\Psi_1(X),C])$ that consists of several deconvolution layers.
+Batch normalization and ReLU layer are used between two consecutive deconvolution layers, and tanh non-linearity is added at the bottom layer. $g(X,C;\alpha)$ is the composition of $\Psi_1$ and $\Psi_2$.
+See Figure \ref{structure_initializer}(2) for an illustration.
 The details of the networks will be mentioned in the section of each experiment.

+To build the value function for the solver model, in the setting of ``early concatenation'', we first replicate the condition one-hot vector $C$ spatially and perform a depth concatenation with image $Y$, and then map them to a scalar by an encoder, $\Phi([Y,C])$, that consists of several layers of convolutions and ReLU non-linear transformations.
+The value function $f(Y,C;\theta)$ is designed as $\Phi([Y,C])-\Vert Y\Vert^2/2s^2$.
+This corresponds to an exponential tilting form in \cite{XieLuICML},